15 Small Business Tax Myths Debunked (U.S. Edition)

 Myth #2: Taxes are the same whether you’re employed or self employed.

-If you’re a freelancer or small business owner, you actually owe more to the government than your employed counterparts do.
+If you’re a freelancer or small agency owner, you actually owe more to the government than your employed counterparts do.

 Companies take care of extracting taxes from their employees’ paychecks and submitting them to the government.
 At the same time, they share the burden of those taxes with their employees, so employees end up having less to pay.

 You, on the other hand, must pay the full amount of social security and Medicare taxes to the government.